Ergodic Exploration using Tensor Train: Applications in Insertion Tasks: Problem Definition and Background

-To give an example of the computation time involved in ergodic control, we used the Python software implementation of ergodic control described in \cite{mezic} \footnote{The configuration of computing system used is mentioned in Section \ref{numerical_evaluation} }.
-By using $K=10$ for the Fourier series coefficients and a spherical Gaussian of variance $0.01$ at the center of $\Omega$ with $L=1$ as the reference probability distribution, the preprocessing time to compute the coefficients $\bm{\hat{\mathcal{W}}}$ is approximately $16$s in 2D, $5400$s in 3D, and $2300000$s in 4D ($d=4$) with the multivariate integration \eqref{eq:multi_int} evaluated using the Python package \textit{scipy.integrate.nquad}.\footnote{ \url{https://docs.scipy.org/doc/scipy/reference/tutorial/integrate.html}} Note that the number of elements to be stored in these cases is $10^d$, and for larger $d$ (such as $d>6$) it is highly likely that memory/storage requirement for each of the multidimensional arrays involved exceeds the limit.
-Moreover, the average time taken per control loop in the above setting for $d=3,4,5,6,7$ are $0.0007s$, $0.001s$, $0.004s$, $0.06s$, and $0.8s$ correspondingly.
-As we will see next, the above-mentioned challenges can be solved using the capability of a state-of-the-art tensor decomposition technique called tensor train (TT).
-Using the proposed solution, for the above reference distribution, $\bm{\hat{\mathcal{W}}}$ can be represented using approximately $Kd$ parameters and it can be computed in less than $0.002$s and the average control loop takes less than $0.001$s.
+To give an example of the computation time involved in ergodic control, we used the Python software implementation of ergodic control described in \cite{mezic} \footnote{The configuration of computing system used is mentioned in Section \ref{numerical_evaluation}.}.
+By using $K=10$ for the Fourier series coefficients and a spherical Gaussian of variance $0.01$ at the center of $\Omega$ with $L=1$ as the reference probability distribution, the preprocessing time to compute the coefficients\footnote{Here, each coefficient is computed independently.} $\bm{\hat{\mathcal{W}}}$ is approximately $16$s in 2D, $5400$s in 3D, and $2300000$s in 4D ($d=4$) with the multivariate integration \eqref{eq:multi_int} evaluated using the Python package \textit{scipy.integrate.nquad}.\footnote{ \url{https://docs.scipy.org/doc/scipy/reference/tutorial/integrate.html}} Note that the number of elements to be stored in these cases is $10^d$, and for larger $d$ (such as $d>6$) it is highly likely that memory/storage requirement for each of the multidimensional arrays involved exceeds the limit.
+Moreover, the average time taken per control loop in the above setting for $d=3,4,5,6,7$ are $7\times 10^{-4}$s, $1\times10^{-3}$s, $4\times10^{-3}$s, $6\times10^{-2}$s, and $8\times10^{-1}$s correspondingly.
+For $d=2$, \cite{dressel_info_maps} uses a supervised learning approach based on convolutional neural network for the fast computation of the Fourier coefficients.
+For higher dimensional problems, as we will see next, the above-mentioned challenges can be solved using the capability of a state-of-the-art tensor decomposition technique called tensor train (TT).
+Using the proposed solution, for the above reference distribution with $d=7$, $\bm{\hat{\mathcal{W}}}$ can be represented using approximately $Kd$ parameters and it can be computed in less than $2\times10^{-3}$s and the average control loop takes less than $1\times10^{-3}$s.
 Also, for other reference distributions and larger $d$, the pre-processing step and the control loop can be processed very fast.